uwacyber/cits3006/cits3006-labs/lab-3-reverse-engineering.md

 chmod 500 free_bitcoin
 gdb free_bitcoin
 ```

+{% hint style="warning" %}
+Apple Silicon users, to run the program, use free_bitcoin_arm file instead.
+But for inspecting the binary, using free_bitcoin will be easier (e.g., run two terminals).
+{% endhint %}

 We will begin our analysis by getting the machine instruction for when the function `rand` is called and set a breakpoint at that instruction so we can analyse the state of the program.
 We will also set another breakpoint directly after `gen_key` returns to the function `encrypt_file`, so that we can pause the program's execution before any files are encrypted.
 Below are the commands with snippets to help you set up the breakpoints before starting the program.